suhasdhoke92/Interview_qna_Jenkins/README.md

 # Interview_qna_Jenkins_GHA_CICD

-This repository provides a concise Q&A guide for preparing for DevOps-related interview questions, focusing on Jenkins pipelines, Maven and Artifactory configuration, Python builds, and troubleshooting CI/CD issues.
+This repository provides a concise Q&A guide for preparing for DevOps-related interview questions, focusing on Jenkins pipelines, Maven and Artifactory configuration, Python builds, static code analysis, ArgoCD troubleshooting, and email notifications.
 It is designed to help candidates understand key concepts and articulate answers effectively.

 ## Q&A for DevOps Interview